 The Open University has a long history of using innovative methods to deliver authentic practical experiences in STEM subjects.
-The OpenSTEM Labs is the latest development.
+The OpenSTEM Labs is our latest development.
 Comprising a number of labs, each with a distinct identity, meeting modern student and national skills-based needs.

 The OpenSTEM Labs challenge the traditional STEM pedagogical model of students and teachers being co-located in a lab during ‘office hours’.
 We connect students to instrumentation, data and equipment for practical enquiries over the internet, where time and distance is no longer a barrier – any time, any place access.

-We have an expanding offering of which we are proud of and invite you to further explore our facilities...
+We have an expanding offering of which we are proud and invite you to further explore our facilities...

 The OpenScience Laboratory, launched in 2013 with funding from the Wolfson Foundation, provides an authentic sense of place with access to real data through authentic interfaces.

-The latest laboratory in our offering.
 Launched in 2017 this provides practical lab-based teaching at a distance encompassing engineering, electronics, control, materials, and robotics.

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.